 #1 Jenny Kirk’s How to ballast model railway track

 I really like Jenny’s approach and the results she achieves.
-Along with good close up video work showing the techniques, she also includes a several really good tips during the video – mixing some black ink with the PVA glue to add a dirt effect really struck a cord with me as this is an effect I’ve been looking to achieve for sometime.
+Along with good close up video work showing the techniques, she also includes a several really good tips during the video — mixing some black ink with the PVA glue to add a dirt effect really struck a chord with me as this is an effect I’ve been looking to achieve for some time.